zukigit/db-go/README.md

 	DBPASSWORD := "database_password"
 	DBNAME := "database_name"
 	DBPORT := 3306 // Default for mysql 3306
-    MAXCONNECTIONS := 2 // It's for database connection pooling.
-Set it to zero if you don't want to use.
+    MAXCONNECTIONS := 2 //Set it to zero if you don't want to use connection pool.

-    // This function needs to be called only once unless you want to change the database configuration again. dbutil.Init_mysql(
+    // Init mysql database.
+Don't need to call again. dbutil.Init_mysql(
 		DBHOST, DBUSER, DBPASSWORD, DBNAME, DBPORT, MAXCONNECTIONS)